Villisca axe murders: Aftermath

-After the search of the house, people were let into the house to view the scene.
-At around 8:40 a.m., the town's central telephone office issued an "all call" alert, advising every household in the town of the murders.
-Within minutes, the house was rushed by townsfolk.
+After the search of the house, people were let into the house to view the scene.Sometime around 8:40 a.m, the town's central telephone office issued an "all call" alert, advising every household in the town of the murders.

+Within minutes, townspeople began crowding into the house..
 This completely contaminated the scene, with some people even stealing pieces of Josiah's skull as souvenirs.
 The murder weapon was handled by hundreds that came through the house.
 The sheriff was unable to gain control of the scene for hours.

-The county coroner, Dr. Linquist, arrived at the scene of the crime at approximately 9 a.m., after viewing the scene himself, he met with Horton, who had been the town’s night watchman that Sunday, and Sheriff Oren Jackson to review the information they had collected.
-Linquist was upset by the constant influx of townsfolk interfering with the investigation and urged the sheriff to get the national guard to secure the scene.
-By 10:30 a.m., the national guard had established a secure perimeter to keep people out.
+The county coroner, Dr. Lindquist, arrived at the scene of the crime later that morning.
+After viewing the scene himself, Lindquist met with Horton, who had been the town’s night watchman that Sunday, and Sheriff Oren Jackson to review the information they had collected.
+Lindquist was upset by the constant influx of townsfolk interfering with the investigation and urged the sheriff to get the national guard to secure the scene.

+By 10:30 a.m., The National Guard had established a secure perimeter to keep people out.

 A local druggist whose hobby was photography showed up to take photos, but he was dismissed and told taking photos was “too ghoulish."
-He may have had an economic motive; many drugstores sold postcards of crime scenes at the time.
+Many drugstores sold postcards of crime scenes at the time.

-Although Linquist called members of the Coroner’s Jury together in late afternoon, it was several hours before they entered the Moore home to view the bodies.
-After 10:00 p.m., he called County Attorney Ratcliff to finally give permission to the undertaker to remove them.
-The fire station had been set up as a temporary morgue and it was close to 2 a.m. before all the bodies had been transported there, likely around 24 hours after the murders occurred.
+Although Lindquist called members of the Coroner’s Jury together in late afternoon, it was several hours before they entered the Moore home to view the bodies.

+After 10:00 p.m., Lindquist called County Attorney Ratcliff to finally give permission to the undertaker to remove the bodies.The fire station had been set up as a temporary morgue and it was close to 2 a.m. before all the bodies had been transported there.